STORM: An Integrated Framework for Fast Joint-Space Model-Predictive Control for Reactive Manipulation: Sampling-Based Model Predictive Control

-This method has previously been used with sampling-based control techniques~\citep{yang2020data,summers2020lyceum}, however, it requires extensive hand tuning and the filtered trajectories are not guaranteed to be smooth as neighboring action samples in the horizon can have large difference in magnitude.
+Furthermore, we explore two different strategies for enforcing smoothness in sampled control sequences.
+The first method is a \textit{comb} filter that uses user-specified coefficients $\left[c_1, c_2, c_3\right]$ to filter out each sampled control trajectory along the horizon as $u_{t,h} = c_1 u_{t,h} + c_2 u_{t,h-1} + c_3 u_{t,h-1}$ This method has previously been used with sampling-based control techniques~\citep{yang2020data,summers2020lyceum}, however, it requires extensive tuning and the filtered trajectories are not guaranteed to be smooth as neighboring samples in the horizon can have large difference in magnitude.

 We propose an alternate strategy to enforce smoothness by fitting B-splines of degree $3$ to controls sampled using a Halton Sequence.
-The resulting curve is sub-sampled at a finer resolution to obtain smooth joint acceleration samples which are then integrated to obtain corresponding joint velocity and position trajectories using Eqs.~(12-14).
-In Fig.~\ref{fig:halton_sample} we show a qualitative comparison between using different combinations of sampling and smoothing strategies for a planar robot trying to reach a goal in an obstacle filled environment.
-We use a small number of particles~(200), a horizon of 30 steps and run the controller for 100 time steps with replanning after every step.
-From the figure we can see that pseudorandom samples with a comb-filter are unable to fill the control space adequately to escape the local minimum.
-Halton samples consistently succeed, however the resulting trajectory with B-spline interpolation smoothly goes around obstacles as compared to \textit{comb}-filtering.
-Although, pseudorandom sampling with B-Splines is able to reach the goal, the non-uniformity in sampling does not explore the space and produces a longer, sub-optimal path.
+The resulting curve is sub-sampled at a finer resolution to obtain smooth joint acceleration samples which are then integrated to obtain corresponding joint velocity and position trajectories using Eq~\ref{eq:tensor_dynamics}.
+In Fig.~\ref{fig:halton_sample} we show a qualitative comparison between different combinations of sampling and smoothing strategies for a planar robot trying to reach a goal while avoiding obstacles where we see that our Halton + B-Spline sampling strategy is able to better explore the action space while maintaining smoothness (see supplementary for details).

-Our sampling strategy also offers us the flexibility of incorporating certain fixed set of action trajectories which could be task-dependent or even a library of pre-defined desired motions.
-We leverage this fact by incorporating a set of zero acceleration or "null" particles which allow the robot to easily stop at the goal as demonstrated in our experiments.